passportxyz/passport-docs/pages/building-with-passport/smart-contracts/onchain-expirations.md

+---
+title: Onchain expirations
+description: Learn more about how to handle onchain Passport expirations
+---

 # Onchain expirations

 Passport Stamps do not stay valid forever.
 There is an expiration date after which a Stamp must be reverified in order to keep it valid.
 This is true for onchain and offchain Stamps.